Cart

 • A Solid Foundation is Non-Negotiable: Your mattress can't isolate motion effectively if it's on a weak or sagging base.
 Pair it with a sturdy frame and a quality mattress protector to ensure it performs well for years.

-What is Motion Isolation (and Why It's a Game-Changer for Couples)?
+What Is Motion Isolation (and Why Does It Matter)?

 Have you ever been jolted awake because your partner rolled over, got up for a glass of water, or had a restless dream?
 If you’re a light sleeper, sharing a bed can sometimes feel like trying to sleep on a trampoline.
 That’s where motion isolation comes in.
 Simply put, it’s a mattress's ability to absorb movement in one spot so it doesn't ripple across to the other side of the bed.
 For anyone who shares a bed, this feature is less of a luxury and more of a necessity for a peaceful night.